google/licensecheck/licenses/README.md

 the intended distinction, making any result from a license scanner using those patterns suspect.

-To avoid that confusion, `licensecheck` defines its own patterns focused on the version decision and not attempting to make any distinctions about invariant texts.
+To avoid that confusion, licensecheck defines its own patterns focused on the version decision and not attempting to make any distinctions about invariant texts.
 For example, there are only two GFDL-1.3 IDs: `GFDL-1.3` and `GFDL-1.3-Only`.

 _Delta from SPDX_:

  - removed `GFDL-1.1-or-later`, `GFDL-1.1-invariants-or-later`, `GFDL-1.1-no-invariants-or-later`; added `GFDL-1.1`
+ - removed `GFDL-1.2-or-later`, `GFDL-1.2-invariants-or-later`, `GFDL-1.2-no-invariants-or-later`; added `GFDL-1.2`
+ - removed `GFDL-1.3-or-later`, `GFDL-1.3-invariants-or-later`, `GFDL-1.3-no-invariants-or-later`; added `GFDL-1.3`
  - removed `GFDL-1.1-only`, `GFDL-1.1-invariants-only`, `GFDL-1.1-no-invariants-only`; added `GFDL-1.1-Only`
- - removed `GFDL-1.2-or-later`, `GFDL-1.2-invariants-or-later`, `GFDL-1.2-no-invariants-or-later`; added `GFDL-1.2`
  - removed `GFDL-1.2-only`, `GFDL-1.2-invariants-only`, `GFDL-1.2-no-invariants-only`; added `GFDL-1.2-Only`
- - removed `GFDL-1.3-or-later`, `GFDL-1.3-invariants-or-later`, `GFDL-1.3-no-invariants-or-later`; added `GFDL-1.3`
  - removed `GFDL-1.3-only`, `GFDL-1.3-invariants-only`, `GFDL-1.3-no-invariants-only`; added `GFDL-1.3-Only`

 ### Google Patents

 For a brief time, Go's LICENSE file contained a BSD license followed by an additional explicit patent grant similar to the one used by the Apache-2.0 license.
-`Licensecheck` reports that patent grant text as `GooglePatentClause`.
+Licensecheck reports that patent grant text as `GooglePatentClause`.

 Go then deleted the grant from the LICENSE file and moved it to a separate PATENTS file, updating the language.
 This file is used by a variety of other BSD-license Google projects as well.
-`Licensecheck` reports that updated language as `GooglePatentsFile`.
+Licensecheck reports that updated language as `GooglePatentsFile`.

 Other companies have adopted the PATENTS file for their own BSD-licensed code, replacing “Google” with (or adding) their own company name.
-These variants are also reported as `GooglePatentsFile`, even when the company is not Google, (just as the MIT license need not cover code from MIT).
+These variants are also reported as `GooglePatentsFile`, even when the company is not Google (just as the MIT license need not cover code from MIT).

 Delta from SPDX: